Credit Plainly

 A collection account appears on your credit report when a debt has been reported by a debt collector or collection agency.
 That can happen in a few different ways.

 The entry on your report will usually show the collection agency name rather than the original creditor.
 In some cases, both the original account and the collection account appear as separate entries.
 That is not automatically an error.
+If the original account shows a charge-off and the collector reports separately, compare the two with charge-off vs. collection before assuming they are duplicates.

 The account may show as paid, unpaid, settled, or closed depending on what happened and when it was last updated.
 None of those statuses guarantee that every detail on the account is correct.
+If the account is medical, medical collection on your credit report explains why provider names, billing companies, and collector names can be especially confusing.

 Original account vs collection account